Type 45 15 cm cannon

-The Type 45 15 cm cannon (四五式十五糎加農砲) was a coastal defense gun and heavy artillery used by the Imperial Japanese Army during the World War II.
+The Type 45 15 cm cannon (四五式十五糎加農砲) was a coastal defense gun and heavy artillery used by the Imperial Japanese Army during World War II.
 The designation Type 45 indicates the year of its introduction, the 45th year of the Meiji period or 1912 according to the Gregorian calendar.

 Design

 A rear view of the Type 45 showing its hydro-spring recoil system.

 The Type 45 was a built-up gun made from steel with an interrupted-screw breech which fired separate loading cased charges and projectiles.
 The barrel was trunnioned near its center, with a gun shield to protect the gun crew and a hydro-spring recoil system above the barrel.
 Although classified as a heavy field artillery piece and coastal defense gun by the Imperial Japanese Army, in reality, it was only used as a coastal defense gun because no gun carriage was provided for transport.
 In order to emplace the gun, a pit needed to be excavated and a concrete apron laid to support the mount.
 As originally built the Type 45 was intended for a direct fire role with a maximum elevation of +30° and was probably capable of firing a projectile farther than what its optical fire direction equipment could accurately target.
 A modification program in 1934 increased its maximum elevation to +43° which increased its range and gave it an indirect fire capability.